6 We Need an Emotional Journey, a Character Arc

 One thing that I hope you notice after reading over the outline structure is that the main character goes on more than just a physical journey.
 They go on an internal journey and over the course of the plot they grow as people or learn about themselves or…well, from an emotional standpoint the main character at the end is not in the same place they were at the beginning.
 So the outline you create is not just about the sequence of events (the plot), it is also about the main character’s arc.
 The arc is their emotional journey and is connected to their personal desire; the arc and the personal desire work in tandem.

 Think about Elle in Legally Blonde.
 At the beginning, her entire future is about Warner.
 She has her life mapped out based on marrying Warner.
 At the end?
 She doesn’t even want Warner any more.
-One way she proves she’s not a stereotype, her personal desire, is realizing she doesn’t need to be with Warner to define who she is as a person.
+One way she proves she’s not a stereotype, her personal journey, is realizing she doesn’t need to be with Warner to define who she is as a person.
+A theme of the movie is do not judge a book by its cover.
+At the start of the movie, Elle is all cover and no book.
+She doesn’t accept her own depth.
+By the end of the movie, she fully represents the theme: she is now the book and not just the cover.
+How does this happen?
+How do they go from anti-theme to theme?
+The plot takes them there.

-Further, the character arc is not a straight path from, say, ignorance to knowledge, or self doubt to self confidence.
+Now, the character arc is not a straight path from, say, ignorance to knowledge, or self doubt to self confidence.
 It is an emotional roller coaster.
 It has ups and downs and peaks and valleys.
 Some valleys are lower than others (the low point) but there are step ups and step backs on this journey.
+There will be times when they could accept the theme but don’t.

 We’re taking the audience on this ride with us.
 To truly engage the audience, we need times of laughter and joy, and we need times of hardship and sadness.
 Everything cannot be all sunshine and roses, nor can everything be darkness and thorns.